mdn/content/files/en-us/web/css/css_shadow_parts/index.md

 {{CSSRef}}

-The **CSS shadow parts** module defines the {{CSSXref("::part", "::part()")}} pseudo-element on shadow hosts, allowing shadow hosts to expose selected shadow tree elements to the outside page for styling purposes.
+The **CSS shadow parts** module defines the {{CSSXref("::part", "::part()")}} pseudo-element that can be set on a [shadow host](/en-US/docs/Glossary/Shadow_tree).
+Using this pseudo-element, you can enable shadow hosts to expose the selected element in the shadow tree to the outside page for styling purposes.

 By default, elements in a shadow tree are only styleable from within that shadow root.
 The CSS shadow parts module enables including a [`part`](/en-US/docs/Web/HTML/Global_attributes#part) attribute on {{HTMLElement("template")}} descendants, exposing the shadow tree node to external styling via the `::part()` pseudo-element.